“…and whoever does not take up his cross and follow after me is not worthy of me.” – Mt 10:38

 Won’t you take some time to think about your crosses and how you take them up in following Him?

 “Lord Jesus, I know that You know that I know what my crosses are.
 And, I know that You’re just waiting for me to turn to You, to place my trust in You to lighten my load.
 I know You will because You have so many times before.
 I pray for an increase in faith that it is Your will that is done, not mine.
 Lord, thank You for all your many blessings, even those which I didn’t recognize as blessings at the time.
 Amen.”

-(A Spiritual Dichotomy was first published on the blog Reflections of a Lay Catholic)
+(Take Up Your Cross was first published on the blog Reflections of a Lay Catholic)

 ©2013-2017 Reflections of a Lay Catholic.
 Reposting and sharing of material in its full and original content is permitted, provided that full and clear credit is given to the author(s) and Reflections of a Lay Catholic.